Teachers training with Chromebooks for digital learning

 - Parents can be requested to purchase a particular device and all the students and staff wok on the same device.

-We have researched this over the last 2 years and believe the way forward is for each student to purchase their own device.
-After researching the possibilities for the last 2 years, we believe the most effective one to be that parents purchasing a specific device for their child.
+We have researched the number of ways of introducing devices into school and believe the way forward is for each student to purchase their own device.
+After researching the possibilities for the last 2 years, we believe the most effective process is for parents to purchase a specific device for their child.
+To be used both in school and at home which will remain the property of the student.
 This way all teachers and students are using the same device and using similar apps, on-line applications and similar technology.

 The school technical infrastructure and content filters will enable students to all work together to learn.